Baffle Step

 Baffle mistakes and solutions

-For tweeter without waveguide, put it in an asymetrical position in the baffle is a good solution for dispatch the baffle diffraction (beaming), but by keeping the medium (if there is one) perfectly vertical to the tweeter.
+For a tweeter without a waveguide, placing it in an asymmetrical position on the baffle is a good solution to distribute baffle diffraction (beaming), while keeping the midrange driver (if present) perfectly vertical to the tweeter.

-The worst baffle step is given by “vintage” way to do, provoking a lot of diffraction impacting both on and off-axis:
+The worst baffle step is caused by the “vintage” approach, which provokes a lot of diffraction affecting both on- and off-axis responses:

 baffle-step-mistake